 One Bear Place #97313

 Waco, TX 76798-7313

-The Body Composition and Resting Energy Expenditure Lab (MMG 233.11) is equipped with a state-of-the-art Hologic™ dual x-ray absorptiometer (DXA) for estimating body composition and bone density.
+The Body Composition Lab (MMG 126) is equipped with a state-of-the-art Hologic™ dual x-ray absorptiometer (DXA) for estimating body composition and bone density.
 Body composition may also be estimated using bioelectrical impedance and skin fold techniques.